The Venezuela crisis

 THE SCALE OF THE CRISIS: KEY FIGURES

 Day after day, Venezuelans are faced with new hardships.
-Families, pregnant women, the elderly and people with disabilities are left with no other option but to flee.
+Families, pregnant women, the elderly, people with disabilities and children are among those most exposed to protection risks.

 Venezuelan asylum-seekers in the world